OneKey-Network/addressability-framework/mvp-spec/examples/README.md

 # Examples

-Contains the JSON examples used throughout the documentation
+This directory contains the JSON examples used throughout the documentation

 - sign an "id" json message:
 ```shell